Bodies pulled from pond identified as missing Indianapolis man, 3 children

-Editor’s note: This story has been updated to correct the time Moorman’s phone was last active.

-INDIANAPOLIS (WXIN) — Four bodies pulled from a pond on the south side of Indianapolis on Tuesday evening have been confirmed to be those of a missing Indianapolis man and his three young children.
+Four bodies pulled from a pond on the southside of Indianapolis on Tuesday evening have been confirmed to be those of a missing Indianapolis man and his three young children.

 The Marion County Coroner’s Office identified them as 27 year-old Kyle Moorman, 5 year-old Kyle Moorman II, 2 year-old Kyannah Holland and 1 year-old Kyran Holland.